dave-p/python-host/README.md

 This project aims to provide a super light-weight solution to control your SwitchBot on [Raspberry Pi](https://www.raspberrypi.org)/[OpenWRT](https://openwrt.org/) or any other Linux based board.

-The python-host distribution is supported and tested on Python 2.7.
+This version has been tested on Python 3.9.

 # How to Install?